William A. Devan was born in April 1846 (or 1848) in or near Hopwood, Fayette County, the son of John and Mary Ann (Minerd) Devan.

 ~ Daughter Mary Ann "Mollie" (Devan) West ~

 Mary Ann "Mollie" Devan (1883-1963) was born in December 1883.

-They had five children: Bessie McMillen, Charles West, Edwin West, George West and Mary Alice Hurley.
+They produced a family of these known children: Bessie McMillen, Charles L. West, Ernest F. West, Edwin Wilfred West, Fred G. West, George Allen West and Mary "Alice" Hurley.

 Sadly, George passed away on March 29, 1949 at the age of 69.
 The Uniontown Morning Herald noted in an obituary that he had endured "an extended illness" and that he was a "member of a pioneer Fayette county family."
 Rev. John Lambertson, their former pastor at the Hopwood Methodist Church, led the funeral service.

 Mollie outlived him by 14 years.
 During her final illness, she made her home with her married daughter Mary Alice Hurley in Washington, Washington County, PA.
 She died in the Hurley home at the age of 79 on Oct.
 16, 1963.
 Her remains were sent to Uniontown's Minerd Funeral Home, with Rev. Seth Bower officiating at the funeral.
 Burial was in Hopwood Cemetery.

 Daughter Bessie O. West (1903-1971) was born in about 1903 in Hopwood.
 She married Leo McMillen ( ? -1965).
 They were the parents of three -- Nellie Bonnis, Gail Raffle and Glenn McMillen.
 They relocated in 1950 to Tucson, AZ, where they spent the rest of their lives.
 George died in 1965 in Tucson, and Bessie followed him to the grave on Feb.
 27, 1971 at the home of her daughter Nellie Bonnis in Bagdad, AZ.
 The funeral was held in Tucson.